September 2, 2024 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 If you’re in the Dallas-Fort Worth area searching for land nearby, for example, you might pay more than other regions in Texas.
 Land in Northeast Texas goes for roughly $8,200 per acre, according to the latest Texas Land Market Latest Developments Report..

-In Southern Texas, including the southern portion of the Edwards Plateau, pieces of the Coastal Plains and Coastal Bend, South Texas Brush Country, and the Rio Grande Valley, prices increased by more than 7% YoY in Q2 of 2024.
-The average price in this region was near $6,218 per acre.
+In Southern Texas, including the southern portion of the Edwards Plateau, pieces of the Coastal Plains and Coastal Bend, South Texas Brush Country, and the Rio Grande Valley, prices have dipped below $6,000/acre for the first time since early 2023.
+An average acre in South Texas now costs $5,945.

 In other parts of Texas, you could also:

-- Find land in the Panhandle and South Plains area for roughly $1,710 per acre
+- Find land in the Panhandle and South Plains area for roughly $1,890 per acre (about a 17% year-over-year increase)

-- Shell out more than $9,436 per acre of land in the Gulf Coast – Brazos Bottom region
+- Shell out $9,615 per acre of land in the Gulf Coast – Brazos Bottom region

 How much is an acre of land in Houston?

 Houston is the largest city in Texas.
 Many Houston-area buyers have navigated to buying farm and ranch ground in out-lying areas.
-Piney Woods South is among the most popular with rich opportunities for hunting, recreation, and harvesting timer.
+Piney Woods South is among the most popular with rich opportunities for hunting, recreation, and harvesting timber.
 Depending on the land’s use, its price will vary.
-According to the most recent data from the American Society of Farm Managers and Rural Appraisers, the value range for improved and native pasture, is from $2,500 to $5,000 in Piney Woods South.
+According to the most recent data from the American Society of Farm Managers and Rural Appraisers, the value range for improved and native pasture is from $2,500 to $4,500 in Piney Woods South.
 Bottomland hardwood timber acres will be cheaper, with values between $1,500 to $2,100.

 How much is an acre of land in Dallas-Fort Worth?

 While there doesn’t tend to be much rural land directly within the Dallas area, residents often buy land in North Texas in land tracts smaller than 100 acres.
 The cost of an acre there can be expensive relative to the rest of the state.
-Values of dry cropland and pasture acres ranging from $6,000 to $12,000.
+Values of dry cropland and pasture acres have remained stable, and range from $6,000 to $12,000.
 Hardwood timbers are lower in the $3,500 to $5,500/acre range.
-Although Texas Farm Credit doesn’t service Tarrant County, we proudly refer out to our sister association, Heritage Land Bank.

 How much is an acre of land in San Antonio?